Table of Contents:

 HOFFMAN: No, not necessarily.

-DALIO: Ok, go ahead.
+DALIO: Okay, go ahead.

-HOFFMAN: Well, but that was the reason I was using AV as symbol thing, is there will be driving situations that will happen in the future that have not happened in the past.
-Some combination of electrical storm, a certain way that an animal or a kid is crossing a highway, etc., and there will be some kinds of sets of consequences from that.
+HOFFMAN: Well, but that was the reason I was using AV as a symbol thing, is there will be driving situations that will happen in the future that have not happened in the past.
+Some combination of electrical storm, a certain way that an animal or a kid is crossing a highway, etc., and there will be some kinds of consequences from that.
 But the comparison set is not “Will an AI system in that situation be perfect?”
 The comparison set was “Will the AI device, decision making, etc., be comparable to human performance that would be confronted in a similar situation?”

 DALIO: Absolutely.
 And I’m saying I think in that particular case that the AI would perform significantly worse than the human.

 HOFFMAN: So I don’t think that’s necessarily the case.
 I think there’s a…